droglenc/NCMTH107/modules/Foundational_Definitions/HW.md

 ----

-## Realities
+## Variable Types
 <img src="../zimgs/data-recording.jpg" alt="Recording Data" class="img-right">

 For each question below, identify the specific type of variable.
 Include a short sentence that explains your reasoning.

 1. The concentration (ppm) of lead at 119 sites in Chequamegon Bay.
 1. An actuary rates potential insurees as "low risk", "moderate risk", or "high risk".
-1. Sociologist asked respondents from which medium they receive most of their information about wolves: "TV", "Newspaper", "Outdoor Magazines", "Public Policy Meetings", "Friends or Family", or "Other".
+1. A Sociologist asked respondents from which medium they receive most of their information about wolves: "TV", "Newspaper", "Outdoor Magazines", "Public Policy Meetings", "Friends or Family", or "Other".
-1. The Koppen scheme of classifying "climates" contains five principal groups: "Tropical rainy", "dry", "temerate rainy", "Cold snowy forest", and "Polar". -
+1. The Koppen scheme of classifying "climates" contains five principal groups: "Tropical rainy", "dry", "temerate rainy", "Cold snowy forest", and "Polar".

 ----